Supply Chain Organizing: Identifying chokepoints and power linkages

 |

-Four Highland Hospital workers and SEIU members will share firsthand accounts of grassroots organizing at Alameda County’s largest public hospital.
+Four hospital workers and SEIU members will share firsthand accounts of grassroots organizing at a large public hospital.
 From leading a system-wide campaign to divest from weapons manufacturers, to organizing “Know Your Rights” trainings in response to ICE threats, to building cross-departmental networks that can - and did - defend from external attacks on the workforce, these workers are demonstrating how to transform their workplace through collective action.
 Their efforts offer a powerful example of how workers can build organization and solidarity on the job - even in difficult conditions.

 Read More +